 Tech jobs in Ukraine are considered highly prestigious and desired.
 78% of developers claim that love for technology is their key motivating factor.
 Those who want to enter the IT industry invest time and resources into getting quality tech education.
 63% of software engineers in Ukraine continue self-education throughout their entire career paths by reading specialized literature.

 Ukraine is known for its strong technical educational background.
 In addition to 160 universities and colleges providing tech education, Ukrainian offshore development companies offer their own courses and certification programs to boost the number of tech specialists even further.

 3. Vast tech talent pool and relatively mild competition

 The number of Ukrainian software developers in 2015 was 74,000.
 By 2017, this number reached 166,000.
-In 2020, the number of tech specialists in Ukraine has almost reached 200,000.
+In 2021, the number of tech specialists in Ukraine has reached 250,000.
 Ukraine’s talent pool gets a regular influx of 30,000 young tech specialists who graduate from Ukrainian tech universities every year.